ArnavSharma2908/Clock-using-CircularLL_and_AIAssistant/README.md

    If Dev Buddy AI Assistant is not working then try debugging API part in following ways mentioned:
       1) Check if generated Cohere API key is a valid and active Key from [Cohere](https://cohere.com/).
       2) If API Key is valid then check if API Key was pasted correctly in System enviornment variables in prescribed dictionary format as discussed earlier.
       3) If previous Step 2 is the issue then go for simpler method that was discussed earlier.
 Paste the generated API Key in Clock_DevBuddy.py at designated location and comment out the above line which is not needed or may throw error.
-This method is not recommended as it may expose user's API Key if code is shared without filteration of such API Keys
+This method is not recommended as it may expose user's API Key if code is shared without inspection and correction of such API Keys.

 2. After following all the steps, the program will render an clock with analog display with ticking functionality, and the chatbot will provide assistance or additional information as required about Code and developers.